google/prefab/docs/build-systems.md

 Prefab's primary task is generating the build system integrations needed to consume the modules a package describes.
 This support is provided by plugins for each build system.
 By default, Prefab includes and loads the plugins for [CMake] and [ndk-build].
-Additional plugins can be provided at run-time with the `--plugin` option.
+Additional plugins can be provided at run-time by adding them to the Java classpath.
 For common build systems, please consider [contributing] your plugin to Prefab.

 [CMake]: https://cmake.org/
 [contributing]: https://github.com/google/prefab/blob/master/CONTRIBUTING.md